greenorbitspace/web/src/content/pledges/the-ethical-move.md

 ---
 name: "The Ethical Move"
-description: ""
+description: "A commitment to promoting sustainable and ethical business practices that prioritize transparency, inclusivity, and social responsibility in alignment with the Sustainable Development Goals (SDGs)."
 organisations:
   - The Ethical Move
 logo: "/logos/pledges/tem.png"
 values:
   - responsibility
   - integrity
+  - transparency
+  - inclusivity
-how: "We support the Ethical Move by promoting sustainable practices, encouraging transparency in business operations, and fostering collaborations that align with the Sustainable Development Goals (SDGs).
-Through our initiatives, we engage communities and organizations to adopt ethical frameworks that prioritise environmental and social responsibility."
+how: "We support The Ethical Move by championing sustainable practices and fostering transparency throughout our business operations.
+We actively engage with communities and organizations to promote ethical frameworks that prioritize environmental stewardship and social equity.
+Our initiatives encourage collaboration and adoption of responsible practices aligned with the SDGs."
-why: "We support The Ethical Move because it promotes transparency and accountability in the design and development of products and services.
-By aligning with the Sustainable Development Goals (SDGs) and core values that prioritize ethical considerations, we can contribute to a more sustainable and equitable future.
-Supporting this initiative encourages responsible practices and inspires others in the industry to adopt similar commitments."
+why: "We support The Ethical Move because it drives accountability and ethical decision-making in the design, development, and delivery of products and services.
+By aligning with its principles, we contribute to building a more sustainable, inclusive, and equitable marketplace.
+This commitment also inspires peers and industry stakeholders to embrace similar values, amplifying collective impact."
 SDGs:
   - 6
   - 9
   - 12
   - 17
 commitments:
-  - we put the person before the sale
+  - Put people’s needs and wellbeing before the sale.
-  - we communicate inclusively, truthfully, and clearly
+  - Communicate inclusively, honestly, and clearly.
-  - we take responsibility for our part in changing the marketplace
+  - Take active responsibility for our role in transforming the marketplace towards sustainability.
 CSR: ""
 ---